sth/sodata/README.md

 ### pgimport

-Expects a existing and preferable empty PostgreSQL database and fills it with data.
+Expects an existing and preferably empty PostgreSQL database and fills it with data.
 You should specify connect options with the `-c` flag, like this:

     pgimport -c "host=localhost dbname=so user=soimporter password=abc"